lcmd-epfl/cibo/README.md

 is selected.

 ### `FixBatch`

-- **Description**:
-Corresponds to the greedy strategy outlined above
-User has to define a maximal cost for the batch.
+Corresponds to a greedy strategy where the user has to define a maximal cost for the batch using a config file `exp_configs.py`.
+For example setting `max_batch_cost=100` means per iteration `100` can be spend.
 If a suggested batch is more expensive, it is disregarded and the next best batch is just that can be afforded.
+More on the `exp_configs.py` below!
 If no batch can be afforded, take one where no new compunds are bought meaning measure difference temperatures or concentrations.

+### `SI`

+Contains all experiments that are shown in the SI of the paper.
+Documentation for that is not up to date (see below).

+### How do I control and select an experiment?

+_____________

 ## Strategies